IntelLabs/nlp-architect/doc/source/service.rst

 In order to add a new service to the server you need to go over 3 steps:

-1. Choose the type of your service: Core-NLP models or High-level models
+1. Choose the type of your service: Core NLP models or High-level models

 2. Create API for your service.
 Create the file under `nlp_architect/api/abstract_api` folder.
 Make sure your class inherits from `AbstractApi` (`from nlp_architect.api.abstract_api import AbstractApi`) and implements all its methods.
 Notice that your `inference` class_method must return either "CoreNLPDoc" or "HighLevelDoc".